TobiasBg/WP-Table-Reloaded/readme.txt

 * enhancement: add WP-Table Reloaded screen icon to all plugin screens and the Top-Level menu entry
 * enhancement: add two template tag functions that return the output instead of echoing it
 * bugfix: fix problem with admin menu parent pages, make them ready for WP 3.0
+* bugfix: import/replace replaces only data; name, description, options, and visibility settings are kept
 * languages: added French, Chinese (Simplified), Russian, and Ukrainian

 = Version 1.6.1 =